wizardofcrowds/jwt-playground/README.md

 - `keyword` (optional): Keyword, such as the restaurant's name, e.g. "Totto ramen"

+### Tokens API

+`POST /v1/tokens`

+If successful, it returns a JWT token that could be used for further authentications.

+Required information in the post data:

+- `client_identifier` (required)
+- `client_secret` (required)

 ## Setup

 This requires the following environment variables `FOURSQUARE_CLIENT_ID` and `FOURSQUARE_CLIENT_SECRET`

+## TODOs

+- Add JWT based authentication for noodle venues API
+- Rate limiting
+- Heroku deployment